sreyas02/Summify/README.md

 # Summify
-A chrome extension used for summarizing current viewing WebPages
+A chrome extension used for summarizing WebPages